ue22-p25/backend-flask-chatapp/STEPS/04/app.py-readme.md

 In this move we add in the mix the first seed of the app frontend

 ### new files

-To this end we add the following files:

-- `static/style.css` - the CSS file; not much to say about that one..
-- `templates/users.html.j2` - the Jinja2 template for a welcome page, that lists known users
+a HTML template, and a CSS file, see below

 ### new endpoint